JaroxCraft/paplin-example-project/README.md

   Run `./gradlew -Ppaplin.local.path=../paplin runServer` (adjust the path to your local Paplin clone).

 - **Maven local**:
-  Publish Paplin locally with `./gradlew publishToMavenLocal`, then run `./gradlew -PuseMavenLocal runServer`.
+  In your local Paplin repository, run `./gradlew publishToMavenLocal`, then in this project run `./gradlew -PuseMavenLocal runServer`.
 ## Dependencies

 Paplin is fetched from GitHub Packages.
 Versions are managed in `gradle/libs.versions.toml`: